DHolistic/FDUniverse/KILNUniverse/_references/THE KILN CODEX- STORY MASTER DOC V1.md

 ## **I. Origin Scene: The Thrown Vessel’s Fall**
 *"Perfection cracks before it breaks."*

-The Kiln had chosen Auren to be its warrior—a creation molded in unyielding symmetry, designed to hold strength without flaw.
+The Kiln had chosen Kaelen to be its warrior—a creation molded in unyielding symmetry, designed to hold strength without flaw.

 But in the final firing, something **fractured**.